 Most links are for reference only.
 However, EarthyB occasionally includes affiliate links and may earn money if you buy a product from these links.

-A few months ago I wrote Home electrification: Why cities are phasing out natural gas.
+A few months ago I started writing about the importance of home electrification.
 Since then, my husband and I have been discussing a sustainable home improvement plan and how to go electric.

 We've had a solar roof system for seven years.
 The additional energy we need from the grid comes from San Jose Green Energy and is 100% renewable.
 We also power our electric car at home about 50% of the time.
 That's pretty good considering we live in a 1960's ranch-style house that we bought as a fixer-upper.
 But we want to keep pushing forward.